ksruthi1992/park/Final-Report.md

 ## <a name = "Nonfunction_Reqs"></a>Nonfunctional Requirements ##

 1. The system allows for a hands free experience through navigation.
+- This is important because it will allow for a diverse and stress-free experience for drivers.
+This will also increase the safety of the driver while using the application.

 2. The system asks the user if they wish to navigate to the nearest parking lot.
+- This is important to the system because it will save the user time.
+The expected tendency is that the driver will often prefer to go to the nearest vacant parking spot rather than searching for one.

 3. The system asks user to choose a vacant parking space from the list.
 The list should be ordered from nearest to farthest vacant parking space.
+- This is important to have a second source of time saving tool for drivers.
+If they do not choose the nearest parking spot, then they will be given a list of the best possible suggestions.

 ## <a name = "Effort_Estimation"></a>Effort Estimation using Use Case Points ##